-Rick’s younger brother, Scott, was there and he helped us pick.
+Rick’s younger brother, was there and he helped us pick.
 The cherries were so ripe that some were almost sweet.
-As we all picked, Scott, Rick and I all remembered being kids, waiting for the cherry trees to ripen (we had cherries at the house I grew up in too), thinking that this year, this year, the cherries would be sweet.
+As we all picked, the adults all remembered being kids, waiting for the cherry trees to ripen (we had cherries at the house I grew up in too), thinking that this year, this year, the cherries would be sweet.
 I always expected them to taste like a maraschino cherry.
 Of course, they never, ever did.
 They were always sour and I was always disappointed.

 As a child, I assumed that these small, sour fruits were not real cherries.
 That they were just for birds and to look pretty.
 I didn’t know how good they really were.
 Rick, on the other hand, had some home-made pies and jams made from his backyard trees, but still most years the harvest went to the birds and squirrels, and his largest memory of the trees was putting the pits to use in his sling shot.

 Maybe that’s why he never thought to mention to me that his parents still had the cherry trees.
 Most years, my mother in-law said, they let a passing neighbor pick the trees. (!)
 I had been considering going to a pick-your-own orchard this year to buy some, when I noticed her trees.

 We didn’t even pick half of the two trees, yet we came home with an incredible haul of gorgeous sour cherries.